 Our current assessment indicates an unsignificant risk of forced or compulsory labor incidents at any of our operations.
-Our Code of Conduct prohibits the use of forced and compulsory labor, and we explicitly ask vendors about this before entering a business relationship.
+Our Code of Conduct prohibits the use of forced and compulsory labor, and we explicitly ask vendors about this before entering a business relationship They are also invited to comment in the 2022 questionnaire.
+So far, there has been no reason to follow up on any questions with one of our vendors.57